 Q: What kinds of services are available?

-A: Both walk-in services (individual tutoring) and group tutoring sessions are available.
+A: Walk-in services (individual tutoring), group tutoring sessions, appointment-based tutoring and study tables are available.

 Group tutoring sessions are available for sophomore engineering classes, including Statics, Mechanics of Solids, Circuit, Dynamics, Equilibrium Thermodynamics, etc.

 A: The program is free to all students majoring in engineering.

 A: Depending on your learning style, you could seek a tutor when you need help understanding concepts, when you need assistance understanding homework, when you need to prepare for a test, when you feel “lost” in a class and need to overcome the barriers, when you need to improve study skills… whenever you want.
 Start working with a tutor earlier – do NOT wait until the last minute to seek assistance.

 Q: What to expect from a tutoring session?